 If you’ve ever put salt in your coffee instead of sugar, you can understand the awful taste disengaged workers leave in employers’ mouths.
 When an employee plays video games or yaks it up on personal calls at work, it can feel like an insult to the company and to the hiring personnel who brought them onboard.
+It’s your job to engage employees, and there are numerous ideas to improve engagement in the workplace.

 What’s more, disengagement hurts companies’ ability to turn a profit.
 Distracted workers cost U.S. businesses a whopping $350 billion in revenue annually.
 Why such a big chunk of change?
 Well, it may have to do with the fact that only 3 in 10 workers are engaged—meaning the other 7 are wasting their time and employers’ money.